1/7 Eggersdorf Rd. Ormeau

 5. Limit Sugary Foods and Drinks: Reducing or eliminating them can drastically decrease the risk of cavities.

-6. Drink Water with Fluoride: Tap water often contains fluoride which helps reduce tooth decay.
+6. Drink Water with Fluoride: Tap water often contains fluoride, which helps reduce tooth decay.

 Your oral health is a window to your overall well-being.
-Ignoring symptoms of tooth decay can lead to severe complications that go beyond your mouth.
-It’s crucial to prioritize your dental health, and the best approach is a combination of personal care and regular check-ups with trusted professionals.
+Ignoring symptoms of tooth decay can lead to severe complications beyond your mouth.

 Related Posts